-DEP continued work on a General Update to Chapter 109 to: (1) incorporate necessary federal requirements needed to obtain and/or maintain primacy for the Phase II/IIB/V, Filter Backwash Recycling Rule, Lead and Copper Rule, and Radionuclides Rule; (2) amend several sections to improve data quality; (3) coordinate efforts with several other drinking water regulatory packages, including Operator Certification and Environmental Laboratory Accreditation; and (4) clarify several other existing requirements in order to improve compliance.
-The final rulemaking package was presented to the Small Water Systems Technical Assistance Center Board (TAC) on June 24, 2008 and is scheduled to go to the Environmental Quality Board (EQB) on January 20, 2009.
+DEP published the final General Update to Chapter 109 in the on May 23, 2009.
+The General Update: (1) incorporates necessary federal requirements needed to obtain and/or maintain primacy for the Phase II/IIB/V, Filter Backwash Recycling Rule, Lead and Copper Rule, and Radionuclides Rule; (2) amends several sections to improve data quality; (3) coordinates efforts with several other drinking water regulatory packages, including Operator Certification and Environmental Laboratory Accreditation; and (4) clarifies several other existing requirements in order to improve compliance.